aws/aws-cdk/packages/@aws-cdk/assets/README.md

 ## Permissions

-IAM roles, users or groups which need to be able to read assets in runtime will should be granted IAM permissions.
+IAM roles, users or groups which need to be able to read assets in runtime should be granted IAM permissions.
 To do that use the `asset.grantRead(principal)` method:

 The following examples grants an IAM group read permissions on an asset: